Feature: #107875 - Improved DocHeader layout and unified language selector

 - Record editing (FormEngine)

-The language selector now allows creating new page translations directly from the dropdown (except in View Mode).
+The language selector now allows creating new page translations directly from the dropdown (except in Preview mode).
 The dropdown is organized with existing translations shown first, followed by a divider and a "Create new translation" section header.
-Languages that don't have translations yet appear in this separate section.
+Languages that do not yet have a translation appear in this separate section.

 Selecting a language from the "Create new translation" section will: